hashicorp/terraform-provider-azurerm/website/docs/r/app_service_certificate_order_certificate.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the certificate.
+* `name` - (Required) Specifies the name of the certificate order certificate key vault binding.
 Changing this forces a new resource to be created.

-* `certificate_order_id` - (Required) The id of the certificate order in which to create the certificate.
+* `certificate_order_id` - (Required) The id of the certificate order in which to configure the certificate.
 Changing this forces a new resource to be created.

-* `key_vault_id` - (Required) The id of the key vault in which to bind the certificate.
+* `key_vault_id` - (Required) The id of the key vault in which to bind the certificate order certificate.

-* `key_vault_secret_name` - (Required) The name of the key vault secrete in which to bind the certificate.
+* `key_vault_secret_name` - (Required) The name of the key vault secrete in which to bind the certificate order certificate.

 ## Attributes Reference

-* `location` - The location of the certificate.
+* `location` - The location of the certificate order certificate.

-* `type` - The type of the certificate.
+* `type` - The type of the certificate order certificate.

 ## Timeouts